 “Are all apostles?
 Are all prophets?
 Are all teachers?
 Are all workers of miracles?
 Do all have gifts of healings?
 Do all speak with tongues?
 Do all interpret?”
-(1 Corinthians 12:29, NKJV)
+(1 Corinthians 12:29, NKJV).

-He then stresses the unity that should arise from the various gifts, and “that there should be no schism in the body, but that the members should have the same care for one another.
+“There should be no schism in the body, but that the members should have the same care for one another.
 And if one member suffers, all the members suffer with it; or if one member is honored, all the members rejoice with it” (1 Corinthians 12:25, NKJV).

 That hardly sounds feasible.

-In fact, Paul confirms that these gifts are to continue in the church until the Second Coming of Jesus.
+In fact, Paul confirms that these gifts are to continue in the church until the second coming of Jesus.
 He writes:

-“So that you come short in no gift, eagerly waiting for the revelation of our Lord Jesus Christ, who will also confirm you to the end, that you may be blameless in the day of our Lord Jesus Christ” (1 Corinthians 1:7, 8, NKJV).
+“So that you come short in no gift, eagerly waiting for the revelation of our Lord Jesus Christ, who will also confirm you to the end, that you may be blameless in the day of our Lord Jesus Christ” (1 Corinthians 1:7–8, NKJV).

 “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work” (2 Timothy 3:16, NKJV).

 Also, when you consider the purpose of the gifts—to give power to those witnessing for the gospel—then wouldn’t those gifts continue to be given as long as this work is not complete?